Navigation: IMPORTING ONLINE BANKING DOWNLOADS >

 Important: For any one bank account you are doing downloads for, you need to be consistent about which of the acceptable file formats you select to download it as.
 Otherwise the program may not recognize that the account you want to import the file into has already been linked to that bank or credit card account.

 When you install current versions of ACCOUNTS, if the installer observes that you don't have Quicken installed, it will register what is called a file association with the filename extension for Quicken download files, which is ".qfx".
-What that means is that if you download such a file, and tell your web browser to Open it, ACCOUNTS will automatically start and try to import the file for you.
+What that means is that if you download such a file from the online banking website, and tell your web browser to Open it, ACCOUNTS will automatically start and try to import the file for you.

 The same applies to file associations for files downloaded for Microsoft Money or Sage 50 Accounting, which have a file extension of ".ofx", or for Simply Accounting, which have a file extension of ".aso".
 File associations will be created for those as well, if you don't already have programs associated with those extensions.